Bi-Rabittoh/birabittoh.github.io/content/blog/modern-web-bloat.md

 various libraries and frameworks that simplify JavaScript and CSS and make them easier to develop complicated websites with.
-This is good for basic web users who just want functional websites, and great for developers since they can easily code complicated code inside the browser, making it the perfect cross-platform wet dream we all have.
+This is good for basic web users who just want functional websites, and great for developers since they can easily code advanced functions inside the browser, which makes them work in every OS.

-Sadly, this brings us to the problem: any modern website has become a burden for any browser to load, since our browser needs to download and parse through each library used and often fill the page contents as you scroll through.
+Sadly, this brings us to the problem: any modern website has become a burden for any browser to load, since our browser needs to download and parse through each library and often fill the page content as you scroll through.
-In his video, Luke Smith found that a simple Chicken Parmesan recipe would take up to 5-10 megabytes, which doesn't sound like a lot, but it actually is.
+In his video, Luke Smith found that a simple Chicken Parmesan recipe would take up to _5-10 megabytes_, which doesn't sound like a lot, but it actually is.

 It's easier to understand it if you think about it with video-games;
-any game on 16-bit[^gaming-storage] consoles and earlier, including full-fledged 30+ hour adventures like _Final Fantasy 6_ and _Chrono Trigger_, weighs less than that one single recipe webpage.
+any game on 16-bit[^gaming-storage] consoles and earlier, including full-fledged 30+ hour adventures like _Final Fantasy 6_ and _Chrono Trigger_, weighs less than one single recipe page.

 The solution